+As a freighter passenger, your time will be your own.
+The Aranui doesn't set many rules.
 That said, the ship offers a daily schedule of pre-tour orientations and guided activities.
 Three full-time guides (English, French and German speakers) lead village and island tours, interpret Marquesan culture and history, decipher maps and help you locate misplaced laundry.
-I never saw the English language guide Jorg Nietsche, a cultural expert, when he wasn't smiling or providing directions.
+I never saw the English language guide Jorg Nietsche, a cultural expert, doing anything other than smiling or providing directions.